barbagroup/PetIBM/doc/markdowns/inputs.md

 bodies:
   - type: points
     file: circle.body

+probes:
+  - name: probe-u1
+    viewer: ascii
+    field: u
+    nsave: 1
+    path: solution/probe-u1.dat
+    box:
+      x: [0.59, 0.61]
+      y: [-0.01, 0.01]
 ```

 The configuration contains three mandatory nodes: `mesh`, `flow`, `parameters`.
 The node `bodies` is required when running a simulation with at least one boundary immersed in the computational domain.
+The node `probes` can be used to monitor a specific scalar field variable (velocity components or pressure) in a specific subregion of the computational domain.

 ---